 The IC2 Institute, headquartered at the University of Texas at Austin, serves as a think-and-do tank to explore the broad economic, technological and human factors that drive economic development in regions.
 To assist Texas communities in looking ahead towards business recovery and expansion, the Institute has put together a research team to investigate more than 50 selected Texas cities, examine current assets and challenges in those cities, and create community asset summaries for use in developing recovery strategies.
 More information on this research program is available in the Institute’s website.
 In addition, the Institute will offer both specialized online training for community leaders this fall and opportunities to work in teams on solving particular problems.

-FEMA Community Disaster Loan (CDL) Program (Not Currently Active)
+FEMA Community Disaster Loan (CDL) Program

 The state (TDEM) has made a request to FEMA to become eligible for the CDL program.
 If approved, jurisdictions which meet the program requirements may apply.
 This program is typically initiated after the first six months of the incident period.
 However, it’s advisable that jurisdictions who are knowledgeable on the program should start collecting required pre-disaster financial information.
 FEMA’s website provides additional detail on the program, required documents and the loan implementation process.